phpMussel/phpMussel/_docs/readme.de.md

 - Note: This is a future feature!
 Google Safe Browsing API lookup functionality not yet completed!

 "maximum_api_lookups"
 - Maximum allowable number of API lookups to perform per individual scan iteration.
-Because each additional API lookup will add to the total time required to complete each scan iteration, you may wish to stipulate a limitation in order to expediate the overall scan process.
+Because each additional API lookup will add to the total time required to complete each scan iteration, you may wish to stipulate a limitation in order to expedite the overall scan process.
 When set to 0, no such maximum allowable number will be applied.
 Set to 10 by default.

 "maximum_api_lookups_response"
 - What to do if the maximum allowable number of API lookups is exceeded?
 False = Do nothing (continue processing) [Default]; True = Flag/block the file.